agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 This plot isn't perfect---I will fix it below---but even so it is striking.
 Before the [stay-at-home order][order] the number of collisions involving [Toyotas][toyota] was much higher than those involving [Fords][ford].
 After the order, the trend flips.
 Fords have more collisions.
-I had to try to figure out why.
+I had to figure out why.

 [order]: https://en.wikipedia.org/wiki/California_government_response_to_the_COVID-19_pandemic
 [toyota]: https://en.wikipedia.org/wiki/Toyota